 Overflowing with history and culture and surrounded by diverse natural landscapes, Edinburgh is a spectacular place to live.
 As one of the most desirable spots to buy a new home in the UK, the Scottish capital has a thriving property market.
-Here, we take a closer look at house prices in Edinburgh and some of the best places to live in and around the city.

 The Edinburgh property market